lakimapturn/CloneTest/README.md

 - To create your own branch, open this menu, **make sure there's a checkmark next to main** as below, then type your name into the input box and click on the created button below it.
 <img width="453" alt="CleanShot 2023-02-27 at 17 26 04@2x" src="https://user-images.githubusercontent.com/67667005/221700294-ed5094cf-9ae1-4e43-9582-808746920d63.png">

+- To clone the repo, go to Xcode and click on "Clone an existing project", then paste this page's URL.